loucru1/loucru1.github.io/_posts/2016-24-07-what-is-data-science.md

              %}

 <br><br>
 Once a model is chosen, it’s time to train the model.
 Training is where the heavy lifting, math intensive, ’learning’ is done; each model defines its own method of training.
 The purpose of training is to use input data to develop mathematical relationships between variables.
-Figure 2 is an example of a logistical regression model trained on the survival (1 = survived, 0 = died) on the titanic by sex.
+Figure 2 is an example of a logistical regression model trained on survival (1 = survived, 0 = died) on the titanic by sex.
 Notice that depending on the training data, male vs female, the model produces a different logistical curve.

 {% include image.html
             img="assets/titanic_survival.png"